sdubois-tapdemo/spring-coding-docs/SpringConcepts.md

 ```
 @Configuration
 public class SportConfig {
-  @Bean  // The bean id defaults to the method name
+  @Bean  // The bean id defaults to the method name => ClassName but a lovercase first letter
   public Coach swimCoach() {
     return new SwimCoach();
   }